blainehansen/vue-async-everything/project.md

 - be stricter about what causes a reset to default. probably only `undefined` makes sense
 - no more default transform
 - add in the "pure string" version, with colon-prefix routes?
 To do this they have to provide an http method at the global level or the property level
-- `mapAsync` methods to make binding these convenient
+- `mapAsync` methods to make vuex bindings more convenient

 [asyncMethods]